nuuuwan/news_lk3_data/README.md

 *2024-10-11 09:11:00* · [`adaderanalk`](https://www.adaderana.lk/news/102606/landslide-early-warnings-issued-for-several-districts) · `en`

+UPDATE: The highest rainfall of 239 mm was recorded from Horana in the Kalutara District within the last 24 hours, as of 6.00 a.m. today.

+Elpitiya recorded 194.75 mm, Bulathsinhala 187 mm, Matugama 186.5 mm, and Seethawaka 184.5 mm of rainfall, according to the Meteorology Department.

 The National Building and Research Organisation (NBRO) has issued landslide warnings to multiple areas in several districts, as heavy rainfall continues in parts of the island.

 Accordingly, a Level 2 (Amber) warning has been issued for several Divisional Secretariat areas in Galle, Kalutara, Colombo, Kegalle, Ratnapura and Gampaha districts as follows: